wangyaxings/url-navigator/BUILD_GUIDE.md

 ### GitHub Repository

-The script auto-detects your repository from `git remote origin`, but you can override in `version.json`:
+The script auto-detects your repository from `git remote origin`, but you can set defaults in `version.json`:

 ```json
 {